ValveSoftware/Proton/symstore/guidelines.md

 Visual Studio) when the binaries of the Proton system files are made available to the debugging tool.
-It's mandatory for reloading a minidump created with a given Proton version that the very same Proton system files are made avaiable to the machine running the debugging tool.
+It's mandatory for reloading a minidump created with a given Proton version that the very same Proton system files are made available to the machine running the debugging tool.

 If the right version is not installed, the debugging tool will likely